 This is how to smoke salmon in your smoker right at home!
 The best rub for fish you will ever make that brings out the flavor and makes it melt in your mouth good.
-Easy recipe for those who have never smoked fish or looking for something new.
-Healthy and delicious dinner idea.
+Easy recipe for those who have never smoked fish, or looking for something new.
+Healthy dinner idea.

-Ok so we LOVE fish for dinner, or lunch…take your pick!!
-We like to eat it several times a week but mix up how we prepare it.
 I got my husband a smoker last year and we’ve been making the most amazing salmon in it.
-Here’s how to smoke salmon in your smoker so you can enjoy the deliciousness too! 😉 It’s not just my husband and I who enjoy smoked salmon, all three of my children including my “little ones” who are 8 & 9 gobble it up and ask for more each time we make it this way…and it’s SO easy to do!
-It’s one of our favorite easy smoker recipes.
-This post brought to you by Seafood Nutrition Partnership.
-The content and opinions expressed below are that of The Typical Mom. (originally published 8/16)
+Here’s how to smoke salmon in your smoker so you can enjoy the deliciousness too! 😉 It’s one of our favorite easy smoker recipes.
+This post brought to you by Seafood Nutrition Partnership. (originally published 8/16, affiliate links present)

 That is the key in my opinion.

-You can have a really expensive piece of fish but if you have an amazing rub even an average piece of fish can become incredibly flavorful….of course both are best if possible. 😉
+You can have a really expensive piece of fish but if you have an amazing rub even an average piece of fish can become incredibly flavorful.

-Here’s the secret salmon rub my husband swears by and I asked him to actually write it down for me to share this time.
+Here’s the secret to the best baked salmon (and now smoked) my husband swears by.
+This time I asked him to actually write it down for me so I could share with all of you.

 - Here is the smoked salmon rub recipe in it’s entirety.